R-1 Visa for Religious Workers

 How Our Immigration Lawyers Can Help Your R-1 Visa Case

 If you are filing a R-1 visa petition, we can help.
-At the Law Offices of Joshua Goldstein, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous R-1 visa petitions.
+At the Goldstein Immigration Lawyers, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous R-1 visa petitions.
 We will guide you through this complex immigration process and help find and resolve any issues that may only be apparent to an experienced immigration lawyer.

 Call us today at (617) 722-0005.
 Schedule a consultation to learn more about the R-1 visa and how our immigration lawyers can help you.